This recipe is safe for Coumadin (warfarin) users.

 "When you come to the fork in the road, take it." -Yogi Berra, Baseball Player

-This recipe makes very good leftovers.
+This recipe can easily be multiplied and makes very good leftovers.
 Reheat gently.

 |1 Tbsp||extra virgin olive oil|